Mamiglia/Requester-Bot/README.md

 Obviously I have to thanks all the fantastic people that helped me: starting from @matteb99, @fef0h, @pietroalbini (for his fantastic Botogram), codacademy and last but not least @frank1907 for making me curious about coding world

 builded with Botogram (https://github.com/pietroalbini/botogram)

+Tell me about anything beacause i'm a noob
+-